Strength Gains and Higher Jumps with Power Plate® Training

 The resistance training group achieved strength gains of 14.4% in isometric and 7.0% dynamic strength respectively; there was no significant improvement in power and vertical jump height.

 The control group showed no improvement in any of the properties measured.

 Training on a whole body vibration platform is an efficient training stimulus to increase muscle strength.

-In addition, it is likely that while whole body vibration training requires little exertion and is considerd enjoyable, it does elicit a biological adaptation that is similar to that produced by conventional resistance training.
+In addition, it is likely that while Power Plate training requires little exertion and is considerd enjoyable, it does elicit a biological adaptation that is similar to that produced by conventional resistance training.

 Whole body vibration provides people with all of the benefits of strength and power training without the possible negative effects of heavy loading, which is particularly important for populations who would not tolerate loading but could truly benefit from gaining muscle strength and power.
 Whole body vibration may be indicated for use in all strength training environments, and for a variety of populations.